Nearly sixty students are currently participating in faculty-led study abroad programs this summer in Europe, Australia, Canada and South Korea.

 Discussions and meetings with local experts will augment the literature that presents the attitudes of the British, French, German, Russian, and American people during these major conflicts.
 Dr. David Lipani, professor of English, and Dr. Dan Lang, professor of political science, lead this program.

 Nineteen students are traveling in Australia to enhance their knowledge and understanding of cultural richness and the varied roles that public relations play in shaping perceptions of culture.
 Excursions to Melbourne Olympic Park, the Australian Sports Hall of Fame, Fox Studios Australia, the Sydney Opera House, and Sydney Olympic, will allow for opportunities to develop an integrated world view.
-The program is led by Dr. Jimmy Roux, associate professor of communication studies, and Dr. Barbara Rothermel, assistant professor of museum studies.
+The program is led by Dr. Jimmy Roux, professor of communication studies and nonprofit leadership, and Dr. Barbara Rothermel, assistant professor of museum studies.
 Dr. Roux is posting travel photos from the trip; view the photos here.

 Seven students are experiencing the French-speaking culture and charm of Quebec City by investing four weeks in this immersion program.
 The students are enrolled in French-speaking language courses focused on listening comprehension and oral expression taught by Laval University’s expert language instructors.
 Coursework utilizes real-life situations and everyday topics with the beautiful city of Quebec and the St. Lawrence River as backdrop.
 Students stay with host families selected by Laval University’s International Office.
 The program is led by Dr. Bruce Mayer, professor of French.